 - Owners Manual

-They can be purchased from Everlast themselves, your local welding supplies or Amazon.
-The MIG 140’s contact tip and nozzle is compatible with Trafmet, Binzel and Tweco.
+The Power i-MIG 140’s contact tip and nozzle is compatible with Trafmet, Binzel and Tweco.

-Is this Everlast Welder Portable?
+Is This Everlast Welder Portable?

-Who Makes the Everlast i MIG 140e?
+Who Makes The Everlast i MIG 140e?

-With the distribution of their welders through the USA, Canada and now Australia and Europe, they have taken the distinctive bright green color of their welders worldwide.
+With the distribution of their welders through the USA, Canada and now Australia and Europe.
+They have taken the distinctive bright green color of their welders worldwide.

-Where are Everlast Welders Made?
+Where Are The Everlast MIG 140 Welders Made?

 Everlast’s customer support and service are US based.